Robust Weighted Triangulation of Causal Effects Under Model Uncertainty: New Triangulation Method

 We now present the general setup that we consider.
 Let $\theta$ denote the causal parameter of interest, such as the average or conditional average causal effect.
 We assume the observed data consists of $n$ IID realizations $O_1, \dots, O_n$ drawn from some unknown distribution $P$.
 For a finite integer $K>1$, let ${\cal M}_1 \dots, {\cal M}_K$ denote the different candidate causal models, and let $\psi_{k}$ (we suppress the dependence on $P$ for these parameters and ones that follow for notational brevity) denote the identifying functional of ${\cal M}_k$.
 That is, if the assumptions of ${\cal M}_k$ are true, then $\theta = \psi_k$.
 Let $\beta_1, \dots, \beta_K$ denote observed data parameters and ${\cal A}$ be a set of assumptions such that if ${\cal A}$ is true and $\beta_{k} = 0$, then the identifying assumptions of ${\cal M}_k$ are true.
 We do not require, however, that if ${\cal A}$ holds and $\beta_k \not= 0$, then the assumptions of ${\cal M}_k$ must be incorrect; we allow this scenario to also correspond to the model ${\cal M}_k$ being untestable using the observed data.

 The role of each $\beta_k$ is to encode a testable implication of the identifying assumptions of model ${\cal M}_k$.
-Specifically, $\beta_k$ is an observed data parameter constructed so that $\beta_k = 0$ if and only if a particular equality constraint holds in the observed distribution $P$.
-For example, $\beta_k$ may be a regression coefficient in a parametric model, a log-odds ratio in a semiparametric model \citep{chen2007semiparametric}, or a generalized covariance measure \citep{shah2020hardness, he2025on}.
-Under assumptions ${\cal A}$ (typically including a faithfulness condition and some knowledge of temporal ordering), $\beta_k = 0$ implies the absence of specific edges in $\G$, and absence of these edges is a sufficient condition for the identifying assumptions of ${\cal M}_k$ to hold.
+Examples of such testable implications from the causal discovery literature include conditional independence constraints for backdoor models \citep{entner2013data}, Verma constraints for frontdoor models \citep{bhattacharya2022testability}, and tetrad constraints for proxy-based models \citep{xie2024automating}.
+That is, each $\beta_k$ is an observed data parameter constructed so that it is zero if and only if a particular equality constraint, such as the aforementioned ones, holds in the observed distribution $P$.
+More specifically, $\beta_k$ may be a regression coefficient in a parametric model, a log-odds ratio in a semiparametric model \citep{chen2007semiparametric}, or a generalized covariance measure \citep{shah2020hardness, he2025on, bergen2026the}.
+Under assumptions ${\cal A}$ (typically including a faithfulness condition and partial knowledge of temporal ordering of variables), $\beta_k = 0$ implies the absence of specific edges in $\G$, and absence of these edges is sufficient for the identifying assumptions of ${\cal M}_k$ to hold.
 Thus, whether $\beta_k = 0$ provides empirical evidence about the validity of ${\cal M}_k$.
-Examples of such testable implications from the causal discovery literature include conditional independence constraints for backdoor models \citep{entner2013data}, Verma constraints for frontdoor models \citep{bhattacharya2022testability}, and tetrad constraints for proxy-based models \citep{xie2024automating}.